RF Power Amplifier Design basics | RF Power Amplifier

-This page describes RF power amplifier basics including amplifier stages, classes,specifications, applications and manufacturers.
-It also covers solid state rf amplifier design example.
+This page describes RF power amplifier design basics including RF amplifier stages, power amplifier classes, specifications, applications and manufacturers.
+The solid state rf power amplifier design example is also mentioned.

 Amplifier is the device or module which boost (i.e. increases power) the signal of certain radio frequency.
 Mainly it is referred as RF power amplifier owing to its use to amplify radio frequency signal or increase power at the input to give more power at the output.